-In this article I will show you how to resolve the BSOD driver_irql_not_less_or_equal Windows 10 which will appear on any windows 10 machine.
-This happens when the operating system failed to address the system memory correctly.
+In this article I will show you how to resolve the BSOD driver_irql_not_less_or_equal on Windows 10 which will appear on any windows 10 machine.
+This happens when the operating system failed to process a system memory command correctly.

 This is usually caused by some sort of an issue with a devices driver or a file that has been corrupted.
 Your system will crash at random times and will display the error message shown to the left.

 To jump directly to the driver_irql_not_less_or_equal blue screen of death fixes click here